clint77/workshop/connect2017/developer/README.md

 For more information regarding querying with PHP, check out the [PHP SDK documentation](http://docs.couchbase.com/sdk-api/couchbase-php-client-2.4.1/classes/Couchbase.Bucket.html#method_query).

-Within the project, find the comments for the fourth step.
+Within the project, find the comments for the fourth step, "Step 4".
 The goal here is to return all documents for a particular document type.
 There are several document types, per the data models, so this step will span multiple locations.

 A `SELECT` operator will be used in this example.
 More information on using `SELECT` can be found in the [N1QL documentation](https://developer.couchbase.com/documentation/server/current/n1ql/n1ql-language-reference/selectintro.html).